cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/06-image-building-GCP.md

 > ## Choose a unique name
 >
 >Note that all attendants of this workshop are sharing the same registry!
-Hence you need to try to choose a unique name and tag combination.
+If you fail to choose a
+>unique name and tag combination you risk overwriting the image of a fellow attendee.
+Naming your
+>image with the number of your login credentials should avoid that from happening.
 {: .callout}

 ## Adding your image to the container registry